Acute Gastritis Workup

 Histologic examination of a biopsy specimen can help in establishing the etiologic agent of gastritis.

-H heilmanii is better diagnosed on smears using Giemsa or Warthin-Starry silver stains than by gastric biopsy specimens via observation of distinct morphology.
-A culture of H heilmanii has not been established yet, and the diagnosis of this bacterial infection is based on morphological identification by histologic examination and tissue smear cytology.
+The diagnosis of H heilmannii is improved by using smears with Giemsa or Warthin-Starry silver stains than by gastric biopsy specimens via observation of a distinct morphology.
+A culture of H heilmannii has not yet been established; thus, the diagnosis of this bacterial infection is based on morphological identification by histologic examination and tissue smear cytology.

 As mentioned earlier, H pylori can be found by histologic staining of a gastric mucosal biopsy specimen.
 It has a sensitivity and specificity of greater than 90%.

-The main histologic feature of CMV infection is cytomegalic cells with intranuclear inclusions.
+The main histologic feature of cytomegalovirus (CMV) infection is cytomegalic cells with intranuclear inclusions.
 Viral cultures, immunocytochemistry, and in situ hybridization can further aid in establishing the diagnosis.

 The main histologic feature of C albicans infection is yeast forms in a biopsy specimen.